 Enjoy fishing?
-Please follow all laws, rules and regulations of the Washington Department of Fish and Wildlife relating to season, limits, and methods of fishing for game fish and the taking of shellfish.
+Please follow all laws, rules and regulations of the Washington Department of Fish and Wildlife.
+These include season, limits, and methods of fishing for game fish and the taking of shellfish.
 Have fun at the lake, but please follow the rules:

-· in areas that fishing is allowed, please obey all posted rules and signage;
+- In areas where fishing is allowed, please obey all posted rules and signage

 Please make sure to park in designated areas only and remove your vehicle before closing time.
 Vehicles may be towed at owner’s expense.

 We want to keep our parks safe, clean, and enjoyable for everyone.
 To accomplish this, we ask that all park users follow the rules in our parks system.
 Residents can find the rules: